2×2 and 3×3 Matrix Determinant Calculator

 |det(A)| close to 0 |

-Use the determinant together with context.
-A zero determinant means the matrix is not invertible, but it does not tell you which rows or columns are dependent without further analysis.
-A very large determinant can indicate strong scaling, while a very small nonzero determinant can indicate a nearly singular system where rounding errors become important.
+Use the determinant together with the matrix context.
+A zero result tells you the matrix is not invertible, but it does not identify which rows or columns depend on one another without more analysis.
+A very large determinant can indicate strong scaling, while a very small nonzero determinant can be a warning that the matrix is nearly singular and that rounding errors may matter in later calculations.

-Students often use determinants to check whether a system has a unique solution, whether a transformation preserves or reverses orientation, and how a change of variables scales area or volume.
-In applied work, determinants also appear in Jacobians, eigenvalue calculations, cross products, and computational geometry.
-The calculator is meant as a quick check before using a more general matrix tool.
+People use matrix determinants to check whether a linear system has a unique solution, whether a transformation preserves or reverses orientation, and how a change of variables scales area or volume.
+In applied math, determinants also show up in Jacobians, eigenvalue calculations, cross products, and computational geometry.
+This calculator is meant as a quick check before you move to a more general matrix tool or a longer derivation.

-When checking homework, keep the intermediate products visible.
-Most determinant mistakes are sign errors or swapped entries, so comparing each minor term is more useful than only comparing the final number.
+When you are checking homework or hand calculations, keep the intermediate products visible.
+Most determinant mistakes come from a sign error, a swapped entry, or forgetting one of the minor terms, so comparing the expanded pieces is more useful than looking only at the final answer.

 For decimal matrices, round only at the end.
-Rounding each minor before combining terms can change a near-zero determinant enough to hide a nearly singular case.
+Rounding each minor before combining the terms can move a near-zero determinant far enough to hide a nearly singular case, especially when the matrix entries differ by several orders of magnitude.

 Controls: drag/tap/click or ←/→.
 Catch green scale cards, avoid red flip cards, and recover drift fast.